On cohesive powers of linear orders: Cohesive powers of computable copies of omega

-Corollary~\ref{cor-FundPresPi3Tight} may also be deduced from Lerman's proof of Feferman, Scott, and Tennenbaum's theorem that no cohesive power of the standard model of arithmetic is a model of Peano arithmetic (see~\cite{LermanCo-r-Max}*{Theorem~2.1}).
-Lerman gives a somewhat technical example of a $\Sigma_3$ sentence $\Phi$ invoking Kleene's $T$ predicate that fails in the standard model of arithmetic but is true in every cohesive power.
-Our proof of Corollary~\ref{cor-FundPresPi3Tight} is more satisfying because it witnesses the optimality of Theorem~\ref{thm-FundCohPow} item~\ref{it-FundPresPi3} with a natural $\Sigma_3$ sentence in the simple language of linear orders.
+Corollary~\ref{cor-LosSigma3Tight} may also be deduced from Lerman's proof of Feferman, Scott, and Tennenbaum's theorem that no cohesive power of the standard model of arithmetic is a model of Peano arithmetic (see~\cite{LermanCo-r-Max}*{Theorem~2.1}).
+Lerman uses Kleene's $T$ predicate to give a somewhat technical example of a $\Pi_3$ sentence that holds in the standard model of arithmetic but fails in every cohesive power.
+Our proof of Corollary~\ref{cor-LosSigma3Tight} is more satisfying because it witnesses the optimality of Theorem~\ref{thm-LosGeneral} item~\ref{it-LosSigma3Sent} with a natural $\Pi_3$ sentence in the simple language of linear orders.
+In the next section, we enhance the construction of Theorem~\ref{thm-NotNZQ} to compute a copy $\mc{L}$ of $\omega$ with $\prod_C \mc{L} \iso \omega + \eta$ under the additional assumption that the given cohesive set $C$ is co-c.e.